rjuhasz13/rjuhasz.com/README.md

 ### Overview

-A small Golang program generates the static html pages from templates into the `dist` folder.
+A small Golang program generates the static html pages from templates into the `docs` folder.
 This folder is set up to be the root directory for GitHub Pages to host the site.
 Assets and documents (stylesheet, images, pdfs) are already in this folder to be accessable by visitors.